httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 3. If the first character of input_string is an ALPHA or "\*", return the result of running Parsing a Token ({{parse-token}}) with input_string.
 4. If the first character of input_string is ":", return the result of running Parsing a Byte Sequence ({{parse-binary}}) with input_string.
 5. If the first character of input_string is "?", return the result of running Parsing a Boolean ({{parse-boolean}}) with input_string.
+6. If the first character of input_string is "@", return the result of running Parsing a Date ({{parse-date}}) with input_string.
-6. Otherwise, the item type is unrecognized; fail parsing.
+7. Otherwise, the item type is unrecognized; fail parsing.

 #### Parsing Parameters {#parse-param}